 TREY is an advocate for their members especially at Tampere University and the city of Tampere, but also on a larger scale in the whole society.
-The student union has shared policies decided by the Council of Representatives, and influencing is done in the framework of those policies.
+The student union has shared policies decided by the Council of Representatives, and advocacy is done in the framework of those policies.

-Educational affairs (or kopo in short in Finnish) includes studying, teaching, the student’s legal protection, the University and its administration and issues concerning institutes of higher education nationally.
-The advocacy in educational affairs promotes the students’ possibilities of flexible and high-quality studies and their possibilities to participate in developing the education at the University.
+Educational affairs (or kopo in short in Finnish) includes studying, teaching, the student’s legal protection, the university and its administration and issues concerning institutes of higher education nationally.
+The advocacy in educational affairs promotes the students’ possibilities of flexible and high-quality studies and their possibilities to participate in developing the education at the university.

 Advocacy issues include:

 - the quality of teaching and its criteria

 - the status of the student in the university community